alexandria redmon

 Bake Off

 I found that the various providers excelled at different things.
 Anthropic's Claude was perfectly suited to the copy-pasta workflow, automatically collapsing a large paste into an attachment style inteface.
-ChatGPT and Gemnini neither collapsed nor auto-formatted the code input, leading to a bit messier of a UX out the gate:
+ChatGPT and Gemini neither collapsed nor auto-formatted the code input, leading to a bit messier of a UX out the gate:

 alt text